Raster vs Vector Graphics

 BEST USES

-Vector graphics are well-suited for logos, icons, illustrations, diagrams, and infographics.
+Designers use vector graphics for logos, icons, illustrations, diagrams, and infographics.
 Raster graphics are best for photographs, complex images, detailed web graphics, and textured or shaded artwork.

 Bonus Tips